kkakey/rrep/Mapping/oregon_congressional/README.md

 - [OR_CD-MCMC-area_diff.ipynb](https://github.com/kkakey/rrep/blob/main/Mapping/oregon_congressional/OR_CD-MCMC-area_diff.ipynb) - code used to generate a sample of redistricting plans that optimize for plans that minimize area displacement
 - [OR_CD-MCMC-gingles.ipynb](https://github.com/kkakey/rrep/blob/main/Mapping/oregon_congressional/OR_CD-MCMC-gingles.ipynb) - code used to generate a sample of redistricting plans that optimize for plans with a Gingles I majority-minority district
+- [exploratory-county_level](https://github.com/kkakey/rrep/blob/main/Mapping/oregon_congressional/exploratory-county_level.ipynb) - exploratory analysis of population changes from 2020 to 2022 as well as population estimates in 2030

 ************